rogercmq/Awesome-Video-Adversarial-Attack/README.md

 Although deep-learning based video recognition models have achieved remarkable success, they are vulnerable to adversarial examples that are generated by adding human-imperceptible perturbations on clean video samples.
 As indicated in recent studies, adversarial examples are transferable, which makes it feasible for black-box attacks in real-world applications.
 Nevertheless, most existing adversarial attack methods have poor transferability when attacking other video models and transfer-based attacks on video models are still unexplored.
 To this end, we propose to boost the transferability of video adversarial examples for black-box attacks on video recognition models.
 Through extensive analysis, we discover that different video recognition models rely on different discriminative temporal patterns, leading to the poor transferability of video adversarial examples.
 This motivates us to introduce a temporal translation attack method, which optimizes the adversarial perturbations over a set of temporal translated video clips.
 By generating adversarial examples over translated videos, the resulting adversarial examples are less sensitive to temporal patterns existed in the white-box model being attacked and thus can be better transferred.
 Extensive experiments on the Kinetics-400 dataset and the UCF-101 dataset demonstrate that our method can significantly boost the transferability of video adversarial examples.
 For transfer-based attack against video recognition models, it achieves a 61.56% average attack success rate on the Kinetics-400 and 48.60% on the UCF-101.

+### Attacking Video Recognition Models with Bullet-Screen Comments

+Recent research has demonstrated that Deep Neural Networks (DNNs) are vulnerable to adversarial patches which introducing perceptible but localized changes to the input.
+Nevertheless, existing approaches have focused on generating adversarial patches on images, their counterparts in videos have been less explored.
+Compared with images, attacking videos is much more challenging as it needs to consider not only spatial cues but also temporal cues.
+To close this gap, we introduce a novel adversarial attack in this paper, the bullet-screen comment (BSC) attack, which attacks video recognition models with BSCs.
+Specifically, adversarial BSCs are generated with a Reinforcement Learning (RL) framework, where the environment is set as the target model and the agent plays the role of selecting the position and transparency of each BSC.
+By continuously querying the target models and receiving feedback, the agent gradually adjusts its selection strategies in order to achieve a high fooling rate with non-overlapping BSCs.
+As BSCs can be regarded as a kind of meaningful patch, adding it to a clean video will not affect people' s understanding of the video content, nor will arouse people' s suspicion.
+We conduct extensive experiments to verify the effectiveness of the proposed method.
+On both UCF-101 and HMDB-51 datasets, our BSC attack method can achieve about 90\% fooling rate when attack three mainstream video recognition models, while only occluding \textless 8\% areas in the video.

 # 2020

 ## AAAI